connor-kolb-13/georgia-sweets-group-10/README.md

 3. As an admin, I want to be able to add holiday packs to the shop, with the ability to insert images and a description of the box (as well as the price).

+4. As an admin, I want to be able to update the gallary page with images of the newest orders on the dashboard.

+5. As an admin, I want to be able to see order requests, pending orders, and completed orders on the dashbaord.

 # User Stories Task Chart
 <img width="631" alt="Screenshot 2023-03-05 at 10 55 33 PM" src="https://user-images.githubusercontent.com/93365258/223022600-dd7a5c03-cbd8-4c23-acae-b3af2bd68474.png">